smlsharp/SMLDoc/Readme.md

 ### Build smldoc

-To build the documentation generator, you have to build a heap image with `ml-build` like below:
+To build the [SMLDoc], you have to build a heap image with `ml-build` like below:
 This must be done in 32bit mode, even if you use 64bit architecture host.

 ```sh